-Anecdotally, Surrey Fire Service management has observed improved morale among the crews in the past decade.
-It appears the department has experienced a culture change, in which firefighters understand their value to the organization and take pains to miss as few days as possible.
+In addition to these reduced costs, Surrey Fire Service management has observed improved morale among the crews in the past decade.
+It appears the department has experienced a culture change, in which firefighters understand their value to the organization and take measures to miss as few days as possible.
 Perfect attendance can be one indicator for gauging morale and behavioural change.
-In 2009, 48% of the department's employees had perfect attendance compared to 38% in 2000, and almost 5% had perfect attendance for 10 years or greater.
+In 2012, 67% of the department's employees had perfect attendance compared to 38% in 2000, and almost 16% had perfect attendance for at least 5 consecutive years.

-Impact of oversight on program success
+Impact of Oversight on Program Success

-As noted earlier, due to staff availability, the AMP was not directly supervised for a period of approximately a year, starting in late 2005.
-The effect was immediate and dramatic, as indicated on the charts above.
-Without firm direction and guidance for the program, behaviours change quickly and absenteeism escalates.
-It took four years of dedicated management to achieve results similar to 2005.
+As noted earlier, due to staff availability and starting in late 2005, the AMP was not directly supervised for a period of approximately a year.
+The effect was immediate and dramatic, as indicated in the data for 2006 and 2007 in Figures 2 and 3, above.
+Without firm direction and guidance for the program, behaviours changed quickly and absenteeism escalated.
+Following the appointment of a new supervisor for the AMP in 2007, it took four years of dedicated management to achieve results similar to 2005.